-Stocks rally as record job losses slow while states begin reopening
+Nasdaq turns positive for 2020 as investors bet on economic recovery

 Wynn Resorts lost $420 million in the first quarter as operating revenue plunged 42 percent from a year ago amid casino closures related to COVID-19.
 The casino operator will continue to pay its 15,000 U.S. employees through May 31.

 Elsewhere, Peloton Interactive Inc. shares surged after the exercise-bike maker reported sales soared 66 percent in the third quarter as gym-goers worked out at home.
 The company reported a loss of $55.6 million for the quarter.
+Shares closed at a fresh record.

 |Ticker